Carrying the Heart of God

 (James 5:16b, AMP)

-We can be confident that as we intercede, the brooding Spirit of God uses us and our prayers to bring forth the purposes of God as we co-operate with Him.
+We can be confident that as we intercede, the brooding Spirit of God uses us and our prayers to bring forth the purposes of God.

 Co-operating with the Holy Spirit